timbaev/folder-properties-plugin/README.md

     }

-Jenkins deployments using some of the older versions of the [Structs Plugin](https://wiki.jenkins.io/display/JENKINS/Structs+plugin) will need to do this using the `wrap` meta-step:
+Jenkins deployments using some of the older versions of the [Structs Plugin](https://wiki.jenkins.io/display/JENKINS/Structs+plugin) will need to do this using the `wrap` meta-step.
+In such scenarios you should note that the wrapped syntax must run inside a node step.

     node {
         wrap([$class: 'ParentFolderBuildWrapper']) {